JaoAndre/Portfolio/content/articles/post-with-video.md

 ---
-title: "Post with Text"
+title: "Post with Video"
-description: "This is a post with text"
+description: "This is a post with video"
-alt: "This is a post with text"
+alt: "This is a post with video"
-slug: "post-with-text"
+slug: "post-with-video"
 ---

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/noq-ZHTD2Cg" title="The Nuxt big thing in web development?" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <div class="text-block">
   Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 In in est quis